 - Increases opportunities for PR and partnerships

-- Expands network to new prospective art buyers within the cause’s other supporters.
+- Expands network opportunities with new prospective art buyers

 - Annual fundraiser